 If someone honors God with a decorated tree (as opposed to false gods) then how can it be sinful?

 Some have reminded me that Christ never told people to honor His birth with a holiday.
 I remind them that Christ never forbade it either.
-Now, don’t get me wrong, I am not here to force anyone to celebrate Christmas.
-But there is no reason to forbid anyone from honoring God on this day by remembering Jesus” birth.
-For those honoring God in a special way this holiday season please remember that:
+Now, don’t get me wrong; I am not here to force anyone to celebrate Christmas.
+But there is no reason to forbid anyone from honoring God on this day by remembering the birth of Jesus.

 It is a time for us to answer the questions that non-Christians are asking when they come to church this holiday season.
-Please visit our Q&A page to be prepared to answer the questions people need to hear.
+Please visit our Answers section to be prepared to answer the questions people need to hear.

 Help keep these daily articles coming.
 Support AiG.